Expensify/App/help/expense.md

 2. Press **Enter credentials**.
 3. Enter your Intuit login details to establish the connection.

-#### [QuickBooks Online Export Troubleshooting] Why can't I manually export a report to QuickBooks Online?
-To export a report to QuickBooks Online, the report must be in the Approved, Closed, or Reimbursed state.
-If the report is in the Open state, pressing **Export** will lead to an empty page.
-Ensure the report is submitted or approved if it's in the Processing state.
-Once these changes are made, an admin can manually export the report to QuickBooks Online.

 #### [QuickBooks Online Export Confirmation] How do I know if a report is successfully exported to QuickBooks Online?
 When a report exports successfully, a message is posted in the expense’s related chat room.